micmejia/bible-dump/NKJV/Genesis/Gen 17.md

 Then Abram fell on his face, and God talked with him, saying:

 ###### 4
-"As for Me, behold, My covenant is with you, and you shall be a father of [^b]many nations.
+"As for Me, behold, My covenant is with you, and you shall be a father of many nations.

 ###### 5
-No longer shall your name be called [^c]Abram, but your name shall be [^d]Abraham; for I have made you a father of [^e]many nations.
+No longer shall your name be called Abram, but your name shall be Abraham; for I have made you a father of many nations.

 ###### 6
 I will make you exceedingly fruitful; and I will make nations of you, and kings shall come from you.